With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Adult And Child Health Columbus Office is a mental health treatment center in Bartholomew County, IN, located at 3920 East 25th Street, 47203 zip code area.
 Adult And Child Health Columbus Office provides outpatient treatment.
-Adult And Child Health Columbus Office offers psychotropic medication, individual psychotherapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
+Adult And Child Health Columbus Office offers behavior modification, individual psychotherapy and group therapy to seniors 65 or older, young adults and adults.
 Adult And Child Health Columbus Office also supports people requiring dual diagnosis treatment.
-Additional services at Adult And Child Health Columbus Office consist of case management, court-ordered outpatient treatment and suicide prevention services.
+Additional services at Adult And Child Health Columbus Office consist of court-ordered outpatient treatment, case management and suicide prevention services.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.